-Like many people I’ve changed careers a few times in my life, either by choice or by necessity.
+Like many people I’ve changed careers at least twice in my life, either by choice or by necessity.
 I’m now blessed to be working as a career adviser while still using my skills as a writer.
 From time to time a past co-worker or friend will ask me how I managed my career change.
 This is the second blog post in a short series detailing my experiences.

 1. Always focus on where you want to be, not what you’re trying to get away from.
 You’re moving up and on, not running away.